 Roundabouts are proposed for the intersections at Tazewell and Wise avenues.
 At other intersections (Stewart, Church, Kirk and Campbell avenues), right turns would only be permitted.

 Traffic wishing to make a left turn would need to proceed to the next roundabout and make a U-turn.
 The purpose for limiting this traffic movement is to reduce the opportunities for collisions.

 Hollins Road and a small portion of 13th Street would be reconstructed as a four-lane roadway two 11-foot wide travel lanes.
 Additional capacity will be added at the intersection of Hollins Road and Orange Avenue (Route 460).
-The design speed for this portion of the project is 35 mph.
 As part of this project, a new bridge would be constructed spanning Lick Run and the Norfolk-Southern railroad tracks.

 By using roundabouts at intersections instead of traditional signals, there is an opportunity for neighborhood landscaping that would help the proposed improvements blend in with the surrounding neighborhood.

 VDOT worked with architects at Virginia Tech to develop two initial designs for landscaping at each roundabout.
 The two designs are entitled "Where the Mountains Meet the Valley" and "Arrival at the Station."
 Each design draws upon a particular feature of this area.
 As this project moves forward, a single design will be selected.